Every MLS first draft pick since Freddy Adu – and how they’ve fared

 After being picked first by the New York Red Bulls – then known as the MetroStars – Wynne established himself in MLS and enjoyed an 11-year career, winning the title with Colorado Rapids and earning five USA caps.

 Edu proved a success for Toronto, ending his debut MLS campaign as Rookie of the Year and breaking into the USA senior set-up.
 Such was his promise, he even got to feature on the cover of FIFA 09 alongside Ronaldinho.

 Those performances attracted the attention of clubs in Europe, and Edu joined Rangers in 2008, winning three consecutive titles and scoring a memorable 93rd-minute winner in an Old Firm derby.

-A move to Stoke City followed, but Edu made only a 10-minute cameo appearance before being loaned to Turkey, eventually returning to MLS with Philadelphia Union, although he is currently without a club after serious injury problems.
+A move to Stoke City followed, but Edu made only a 10-minute cameo appearance before being loaned to Turkey, eventually returning to MLS with Philadelphia Union.

 — Genuine Movement (@GenuineLimbs) June 6, 2018